calixo888/blog/posts/freelancing-in-high-school.md

 This was not meant to encourage or discourage anyone from freelancing, but simply to show the reasons why it could be beneficial or detrimental.
 I simply gathered every reason why freelancing is a good and bad idea and presented it for you to decide.

-If you have any questions, feel free to message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!
+I'm currently building [1Academy](https://1academy.org), so if you have any questions, feel free to message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!